-The term "business register" comprises the national commercial registers, companies' registers, and any other register storing company information and making it available to the public within the meaning of the First Council Company law Directive.
+The term "business register" comprises the national commercial registers, companies' registers, and any other register storing company information and making it available to the public within the meaning of Directive 2009/101/EC.

 This page is maintained by the European Commission.
 The information on this page does not necessarily reflect the official position of the European Commission.
 The Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice with regard to copyright rules for European pages.